Øygarden Municipality: Geography

 The municipality is made up of many islands.
-The main islands are (from north to south): Seløyna (7.2 km2), Alvøyna (12.2 km2), Ona (6.8 km2), Blomøyna (9.1 km2), Rongøyna (2.7 km2), Toftøyna (7.5 km2), Misje, Turøyna Sotra, Litlesotra, Geitung, Bildøyna, Bjorøy, Algrøyna, Lokøyna, Syltøyna, Toftøya, Lerøyna, Bjelkarøyna, Tyssøyna, Risøy, Vardøy, Golten, and Viksøy.
+The main islands are (from north to south): Seløyna, Alvøyna, Ona, Blomøyna, Rongøyna, Toftøyna, Misje, Turøyna, Sotra, Litlesotra, Geitanger, Bildøyna, Bjorøyna, Algrøyna, Lokøyna, Syltøyna, Toftarøyna, Lerøyna, Bjelkarøyna, Tyssøyna, Stora Risøyna, Stora Vardøyna, Golta, and Vikso.
 Besides these larger islands, the municipality consists of hundreds small islands, islets, and reefs.
 Some of the other islands include Hernar in the far north and Førehjelmo.

 The landscape is low and relatively flat.
+The highest point in the municipality is the 340.85 m tall mountain Liatårnet on the island of Sotra.
 Several smaller lakes are located on the islands.
 The west side of the islands is an important nesting site for birds.
 The North Sea lies to the west of the islands and the Hjeltefjorden.

 Tjeldstø Marka on Alvøyna has been a protected nature reserve since 1995.
 It is one of the largest wetland reserves in Hordaland.
 The Ormhilleren friluftsområde is another nature reserve surrounding the Rongesundet strait.